 Common Household Items That May Cause Hair Loss

-Every household likely uses a variety of items containing chemicals for cleaning and gardening.
-Some of these chemicals can cause some health issues, including hair loss if ingested or in some cases, on contact.
-Heavy metals or heavy toxins like lead, mercury, iron, and copper can be found in paints, electrical work, arts and crafts, or any other activity that may create metal fillings.
+Everyday cleaning and gardening items may include chemicals that can cause some health issues, including hair loss.
+Heavy metals, like the lead, mercury, iron, and copper that can be found in paints, electrical work, arts and crafts, or any other activity that may involve metal fillings, are toxic and can affect hair loss.
 Common household pesticides can contain arsenic or formaldehyde, which can also affect your overall health and the health of your hair.

-In order to prevent accidental ingestion, it is important to always keep any toxins stored away from pets and children and to always take the proper precautions when using harsh chemicals.
-If you think you may have ingested a toxic material, call your local poison control center or emergency center for information.
-Most toxins can extremely dangerous, even in small quantities.
-If you think your hair loss is caused by chemical ingestion or toxic contact, we suggest that you seek your physician to identify the causes and possible treatments.
+It’s important to take proper precautions when handling harsh chemicals.
+Most toxins can be extremely dangerous, even in small quantities.
+If you think your hair loss is caused by chemical ingestion or toxic contact, we suggest that you contact your local poison control center and your physician.

-If you find that hair loss persists even after you lay off these chemicals, there is a good chance that your hair loss is hereditary, stress related or is a symptom of another ailment.
-Your doctor should be able to provide a diagnosis on what is causing your hair loss.
+If you find that hair loss continues even after you stop using these chemicals, your hair loss may be hereditary, stress related or a symptom of another ailment.
+You should talk to your physician to help identify the cause of your hair loss.